 "Thanks, Lil' Willie," Lemont replied as he slipped his right glove off.
-He stood up and pulled a twenty-inch lamb leg from the bag; then, he took an enormous bite.
+He stood up, pulled a twenty-inch lamb leg from the bag, and took an enormous bite.

 "Ding!"
 About one second later, the bell rang; the fight had begun.